| Aragorn opened the door wearing

 found."

 Eowyn and Legolas exchanged glances.
+"That is very helpful,

-"That is very helpful, Master Dínendal," said
+Master Dínendal," said Eowyn.

-Eowyn.
-The healer coloured slightly and bowed.
+The healer coloured slightly, and bowed.

-had to have been very strong to have killed her thus?"
+been very strong to have killed her thus?"

 Dínendal considered the question.
 "No, I do not think

-for breath.
+to breathe.
 All her efforts would have been concentrated on trying

 to pull the cord looseyou can see the scratches where she